Where does KOTAI ship?

-As all chefs know, good cooking starts with precise cutting, which can only be achieved with two ingredients: sharpness and balance.
+All chefs know good cooking starts with precise cutting, which can only be achieved with two ingredients: sharpness and balance.

 Almost any steel can be made sharp but only high-carbon steel - such as the Japanese 440C used by KOTAI - can be tempered to the hardness necessary to keep its edge through sustained use.
-With an >HRC (Rockwell hardness) of 60, KOTAI knives can take a razor-sharp edge and maintain it through an impressive amount of cutting, slicing, chopping and mincing.
+With an >HRC (Rockwell hardness) of 60, KOTAI knives maintain a razor-sharp edge through an impressive amount of cutting, slicing, chopping, and mincing.

-Poorly-made and dull knives are also dangerous.
-Not only will they “crush” your food instead of effortlessly slicing through it, but they might also cause accidents.
-Indeed, you will need to apply more force to cut through food and the blade might slip and cut your fingers.
-Also, excessive strain caused by poor sharpness or lack of balance can cause wrist injury.
+Poorly-made and dull knives are dangerous.
+Not only will they “crush” your food instead of effortlessly slicing through it, they could also cause accidents.
+In fact, you will need to apply more force to cut through food and the blade could slip and cut your fingers.
+Excessive strain caused by poor sharpness or lack of balance can further cause wrist injury.

-A “cheap” knife will end up costing you more in the long term, because it will break or go dull.
-Low quality steels will not keep a sharp edge no matter how many hours you waste on sharpening, and you will end up having to buy a new one every year or so.
+A “cheap” knife will end up costing you more in the long run, because it can break or turn dull.
+Low quality steel will not keep a sharp edge no matter how many hours you waste on sharpening, and you will end up having to buy a new knife every year or so.

-There are plenty of “cheap” knives that cannot perform to decent standards, but very few options for chefs who are passionate about cooking, need the right tools to assist them in their career or hobby but are not willing to overspend on a brand name.
+There are plenty of “cheap” knives that cannot perform to decent standards and very few options for chefs who are passionate about cooking, need the right tools to assist them in their career or hobby but are not willing to overspend on a brand name.
 Get your KOTAI knife today for a lifetime of safe and delicious cooking.

-Tsuchime (hammered in Japanese) is a traditional Japanese method by which the blade is given a distinctive texture through repeated hammering.
+Tsuchime (hammered in Japanese) is a traditional Japanese knife-making method in which the blade is given a distinctive texture through repeated hammering.

-Having rounds of potatoes or carrots sticking to the blade can make the kitchen worktop messy and cooking less enjoyable.
+Having rounds of potatoes or carrots sticking to the blade can make kitchen worktops messy and cooking less enjoyable.
 For faster and more precise cooking, more and more Japanese and Western chefs are adopting tsuchime blades.

 Just like chefs and their cooking style, each tsuchime pattern is unique.
 There will be no other knife identical to yours.

-The Rockwell scale helps to compare the hardness materials, such as different types of steel.
-It measures hardness based on the depth of penetration of a diamond cone pressed into the material at a constant pressure.
+The Rockwell scale helps compare the hardness of materials such as different types of steel.
+It measures hardness based on the penetration depth of a diamond cone pressed into the material at a constant pressure.
 Put simply, the higher the number, the harder the material.